BatonVatrushka/Time-Series-Modeling/README.md

-# 718_FP
+# Time Series Modeling

-Final Project for IST 718 (Winter 2021)
+  * This repo was originall created to support the Final Project for IST 718 (Syracuse University, Winter 2021)

-This is the repository for the IST 718 final project
+  * The code is a good example of how to deal with time series data and make future predictions